Adeshina3002/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # create a file and append a text into the file
 # write the content of a command into another file
 # script that duplicates the last line of a file
+# delete all regular file with a particular extension in the current directories and all its subdirectories